-4.2 Access to our careers programme information
+Access to our careers programme information

-A summary of our school's careers programme is published on our school website including details of how pupils, parents, teachers and employers can access information about the careers programme.
+A summary of our School's careers programme is published on our School website, including details of how pupils, parents, teachers and employers can access information about the careers programme.

-Pupils, parents, teachers and employers can request any additional information about the careers programme by contacting Jamie Lovett (Deputy Head/Careers Leader) 01304 373866, lnfo@ripplevaleschool.co.uk
+Pupils, parents, teachers and employers can request any additional information about the careers programme by contacting the careers leader on 01304 373866, or at lnfo@ripplevaleschool.co.uk.

-4.3 Assessing the impact on pupils
+Assessing the impact on pupils

-Our career programme is designed so pupils can give feedback, and their progress measured as they move through the Key Stages.
+Our career programme is designed so pupils can give feedback, and their progress be measured as they move through the Key Stages.
 We measure and assess the impact of the programme's initiatives by:

-- Pupils complete annual surveys to feedback the impact of the careers programme has had on them - School leavers are contacted for destination updated each year for three years after leaving. - School governors' report is completed three points per year and updates them on the action plan to meet the Gatsby benchmarks. - Parents and employers are welcome to feedback or comment to info@ripplevaleschool.co.uk - The school is using the 'Compass evaluation tool' to assess ongoing progress in relation to the eight Gatsby Benchmarks - The careers lead completes reviews of the programme throughout the school year based on the programme's performance against the Gatsby Benchmarks and action planning next steps.
-Gatsby Benchmark Tracking December 2023 - The school has a 'Careers Programme' in place to outline the events and activities being planned in relation to this year's priorities and the eight Gatsby Benchmarks. - Review of the objectives of the programme with a focus on outcomes for learners & assessing if the objectives have been met - Review of the delivery of the programme and evidence of impact on pupils through pupil questionnaires and lesson observations. - Adapting the programme based on student feedback to continuously improve it. - Monitoring and using information from: attainment, progress, options pathways, Student destinations post 16 e.g. Sixth form, College or apprenticeship. - Feedback from other stakeholders such as; parents/carers, teachers, governors, employers - Are we making the best use of the resources we have allocated for careers work?
-(Termly) - Are the timings of interventions, events and activities appropriate and effective? - Review impacts of different guidance interventions, e.g. one-to one CXK interviews, informal career chats, small group work, drop-in sessions. - Evaluation of FE provider talks and encounters with technical qualification providers. - Year 9 options process- students making choices related to career aspirations.
+- pupils completing annual surveys to feedback the impact of the careers programme has had on them - contacting school leavers for destination information, updated each year for three years after leaving - completing the school governors' report at three points per year and updating them on the action plan to meet the Gatsby benchmarks. - welcoming parents and employers to feedback or comment at info@ripplevaleschool.co.uk

-- The learning outcomes and grades achieved at the end of KS3 & KS4 - Are students succeeding in their next steps in their education, training or employment.
+- using the 'Compass evaluation tool' to assess ongoing progress in relation to the eight Gatsby Benchmarks - the careers lead completing reviews of the programme throughout the school year based on the programme's performance against the Gatsby Benchmarks and action planning next steps.
+Gatsby Benchmark Tracking December 2023 - using the School 'Careers Programme' to outline the events and activities being planned in relation to this year's priorities and the eight Gatsby Benchmarks - reviewing the objectives of the programme with a focus on outcomes for learners and assessing if the objectives have been met - reviewing the delivery of the programme and evidence of impact on pupils through pupil questionnaires and lesson observations - adapting the programme based on student feedback to continuously improve it - monitoring and using information from: attainment, progress, options pathways, student destinations post-16 e.g. sixth form, college or apprenticeship - using feedback from other stakeholders such as; parents/carers, teachers, governors, employers - ensuring we are making the best use of the resources we have allocated for careers work (termly) - ensuring the timings of interventions, events and activities are appropriate and effective - reviewing impacts of different guidance interventions, e.g. one-to-one CXK interviews, informal career chats, small group work, drop-in sessions - evaluating FE provider talks and encounters with technical qualification providers - following the Year 9 options process students making choices related to career aspirations - ensuring the learning outcomes and grades are achieved at the end of KS3 & KS4 - ensuring students are succeeding in their next steps in their education, training or employment.